 - Due to the indemnity influence, incurred dollars since the start of COVID are not down to the degree that reported claims are.
-Incremental incurred losses were down fairly substantially at the beginning of COVID – namely in Q2 & Q3 2020 they were down 3.2% and 2.1% respectively.
+Incremental incurred losses were down fairly substantially at the beginning of COVID – namely in Q2 & Q3 2020 they were down 1.4% and 2.9% respectively.
 However, incremental incurred losses have been up since then, reaching a high of up 20% in April 2021.
 YTD through April 2021 incremental incurred dollars are up 8.2%.
 Total incremental incurred dollars in 2020 were up only 1% over 2019, however YTD through April 2020 incremental incurred dollars were up 6%.

 - The severity of indemnity and medical-only claims reported in the COVID-period have not changed significantly over prior months, aside from a few spikes in indemnity severity in June and October; however total claims severity is up somewhat due to the higher proportion of indemnity claims.

-- “Reported Incurred” dollars – defined as loss incurred on claims reported in the month – are up YoY in June, July, September, and October with a surge in December 2020 and January 2021.
-Reported incurred dollars on Indemnity claims are up substantially since April, reaching a high of a 106% YoY increase in 2021 Q1.
+- “Reported Incurred” dollars – defined as loss incurred on claims reported in the month – are up YoY in every quarter with a surge in 2020 Q4.
+Reported incurred dollars on Indemnity claims were up substantially in April 2020, reaching a high of a 57% YoY increase in 2021 Q1.
 Total reported incurred dollars in 2020 were up 7% over 2019.
-YTD through April 2021 reported incurred dollars are up 10%.
+YTD through April 2021 reported incurred dollars are up 14%.